Who I am

 I use GNU/Linux.

 I use GNU/Linux, mostly Debian-flavoured distributions (not Ubuntu!).
-My home computer runs a highly themed Linux Mint (most importantly the Plank dock and the gorgeous La Capitaine icon theme by Keefer Rourke!), the VPS this page and other stuff is running on is powered by Debian Server (and nginx, and...).
+My home computer runs a highly themed Linux Mint (most importantly the Plank dock and the gorgeous La Capitaine icon theme by Keefer Rourke !), the VPS this page and other stuff is running on is powered by Debian Server (and nginx, and...).
+Currently I'm migrating all the stuff to Docker.

 I'm using Firefox as my main browser, since day one.
 And after the death of EdgeHTML I think it's more important than ever.
-I never have any performance problems or crashs, this was different a few years ago.
-And if you haven't used it recently, you should definitely give it a try (again). 🔥 🦊
+I never experience any performance problems or crashes, this used to be different a few years ago - they did a great job with Quantum.
+And if you haven't used it recently, you should definitely give it a try (again)! 🔥 🦊

-A bunch of other, often open-source software is used by me on a daily basis as well:
+There's bunch of other, often open-source software I#m using on a daily basis as well:

 Sometimes I "do hardware".